Corrina Peterson, Editor - Transport

 Under this program, choose your base state according to the following table:

-The principal place of business is in a participating state
+The principal place of business is in a participating state | That state will serve as the carrier’s base state. |

-Any participating state in which the carrier maintains an office or operating facility may serve as its base state.
+The principal place of business is not located in a participating state | Any participating state in which the carrier maintains an office or operating facility may serve as its base state. |

-The participating state that is nearest to the location of the carrier’s principal place of business may be the base state, or the carrier may select any participating state within their FMCSA region.
+The carrier does not have a principal place of business, office, or operating facility in any participating state | The participating state that is nearest to the location of the carrier’s principal place of business may be the base state, or the carrier may select any participating state within their FMCSA region. |

 Question: What is our base state when we register vehicles with apportioned plates?